Run the Quaero Explorer

 We compute a stable list of labels, assign a color for each, and auto‑pick a one‑letter keyboard shortcut per label.

-all_labels = list(dict.fromkeys(e["label"] for e in entities))
+all_labels = list(dict.fromkeys(e["label"] for n in data["notes"] for e in n["entities"]))

 shortcuts = set()